-19 Aug Breaking the sound barrier of safety screens
+19 Aug Breaking the safety screen sound barrier

 Safety screens put in place during the Covid-19 pandemic to limit the spread of infection made communication more challenging, but the use of window intercom systems can make sound crystal clear.

 Contacta’s window intercom systems have been selected by a number of NHS trusts including University Hospitals Bristol, Nottingham University Hospitals and Cambridge University Hospitals NHS Foundation.
 In busy hospital reception areas where noise levels are high, quality speakers and microphones ensure speech is clear and sound is directed to the patient or staff member and not across the seating area for everyone to hear.